The Best At-Home Way to Remove Cherry Angiomas

 How the OcuraLife Plasma Pen works on cherry angiomas

-The plasma pen delivers a small, controlled burst of plasma energy to the surface of the cherry angioma.
-The energy works on the lesion tissue directly.
-The treated spot forms a small protective scab, and as your skin goes through its natural renewal cycle, the scab lifts away on its own and the underlying skin renews.
+The plasma pen delivers a small, controlled burst of plasma energy to the surface of the cherry angioma, working on the lesion tissue directly rather than the skin around it.
+A small protective scab forms, and as your skin runs its natural renewal cycle, that scab lifts on its own and the skin underneath renews.
+This is the named mechanism that makes the result credible, and it is why the pen does something a cream physically cannot.

 What the healing timeline really looks like

-This is predictable, which is part of why people prefer it to procedures with variable recovery.
+The heal is predictable, which is a large part of why people prefer it to procedures with variable recovery.
+The arc runs from a same-day scab to clear skin in two to three weeks, and the support products map onto each phase.

 Day 1